timskillman/Updated-glutess/README.md

 Code based on Michael Labbe's rip of SGI's GLU tesselator (1994!).
 All references to indexes removed and the interface simplified.

-Having attempted triangulation with several other tessellators such as poly2tri, this tessellator cracks all the edge cases including self-intersecting polygons and holes without the need for special support libraries such as clipper.
+Having attempted triangulation with several other tessellators, such as poly2tri, this tessellator cracks all the edge cases including self-intersecting polygons and holes without the need for special support libraries such as clipper.

 This tesselator is quite possibly the most versatile and robust triangulation code out there.

-Soon to be converted to SDL2 as a general tesslator for all purposes.
+Soon to be converted to SDL2 as a general tessellator for all purposes.

 ## Original ReadMe below ... ##